-The partial activity scheme, commonly known as partial unemployment, is a scheme which allows the employer to:
+The partial activity scheme, commonly known as partial unemployment, is a system that allows the employer to:

-- First possible measure: temporarily close all or part of your establishment
+- First possible measure: temporarily close all or part of its establishment

-- Second possible measure: reduce the working hours practiced in the establishment or part of the establishment below the legal working time
+- A second possible measure: reduce the working hours practiced in the establishment or part of the establishment below the legal working hours

-In this situation, the employees will suffer a loss of remuneration, which will be compensated.
-It is this device which is intended to be in the context of the spread of the Covid-19 epidemic.
+In this situation, employees will experience a loss of earnings, which will be compensated.
+This is the mechanism intended to be implemented in the context of the spread of the Covid-19 epidemic.

 Which employees are affected by the partial activity scheme?

-Any employee bound to his employer by an employment contract, whatever the nature of the contract (CDI, CDD, etc.) or the employee's working time (full-time, part-time).
+Any employee bound to their employer by an employment contract, regardless of the nature of the contract (permanent, fixed-term, etc.) or the employee's working hours (full-time, part-time).

-Exception: employees who fall under a fixed-day or fixed-hour scheme are excluded from the second measure of the partial activity scheme, insofar as they do not fall under collective working hours.
+Exception: employees who are subject to a fixed-day or fixed-hour scheme are excluded from the second measure of the partial activity scheme, insofar as they are not subject to collective working hours.

-Can only one employee be placed on partial activity?
+Can a single employee be placed on partial activity?

-The partial activity scheme is a collective measure which must target an establishment or part of an establishment, such as a service.
-The employer cannot therefore individually target a single employee.
+The partial activity scheme is a collective measure that must target an establishment or part of an establishment, such as a department.
+The employer cannot therefore target a single employee individually.

-However, it is possible to set up a rotation system on a service as follows:
+However, it is possible to implement a rotation system on a service as follows:

-- Collectively reduce the working time of a service and place employees individually and alternately in partial activity.
+- To collectively reduce the working hours of a department and to place employees individually and alternately on partial activity.

-- Compensation of the employee: for hours not worked, the employee receives from the employer, at the normal pay dates, an hourly allowance equal to 70% of his gross remuneration, reduced to an hourly amount based on the legal duration of work ;
+- Employee compensation: for hours not worked, the employee receives from the employer, at the normal pay dates, an hourly allowance equal to 70% of his gross remuneration, reduced to an hourly amount based on the legal working hours;

-- Coverage by the employer: for compensated unemployed hours, the employer benefits from partial coverage by the State and Unedic:
+- Employer support: for compensated hours of unemployment, the employer benefits from partial coverage by the State and Unedic:

-- the amount of this payment is equal, as it stands, to 8.04 euros per compensable hour.
+- The amount of this support is currently equal to 8.04 euros per compensable hour.

-The unemployed hours compensated are those which correspond to the difference between the legal working time (35 hours) and the hours actually worked by the employees.
+Compensated hours of unemployment are those which correspond to the difference between the legal working hours (35 hours) and the hours actually worked by employees.

-Number of unemployed hours compensated: limited to 35 hours.
+Number of hours of compensated unemployment: limited to 35 hours.

 Amount of the hourly activity allowance: 70% * 14.79 euros = 10.35 euros.

-Amount of the monthly allowance that the employee may receive for this week of partial activity: 10.35 euros * 35 hours = 362.43 euros.
+Amount of monthly compensation that the employee will be able to receive for this week of partial activity: 10.35 euros * 35 hours = 362.43 euros.

-This calculation is obviously intended to be adapted on the basis of the number of weeks during which the employee will be placed in partial activity.
+This calculation is obviously intended to be adapted based on the number of weeks during which the employee will be placed on partial activity.

-In this case, only the lost working days can be compensated.
-A day of closure is equivalent to 7 hours of work, a half-day to 3.5 hours. of 5 * 7 = 35 compensable hours.
+In this case, only lost working days can be compensated.
+A full day of closure is equivalent to 7 hours of work, and a half-day to 3.5 hours.
+For example, if an employee on a fixed-day contract sees their establishment close for a week, i.e., 5 working days of closure, the number of compensable hours is 5 * 7 = 35 hours.

-How do you proceed to benefit from the partial activity scheme?
+How do we go about benefiting from the partial activity scheme?

-- Request for authorization from the Direccte to use the partial activity system;
+- Application for authorization from the Direccte to use the partial activity scheme;

-- Once this authorization has been obtained, the employer submits a request for compensation for partial activity.
+- Once this authorization is obtained, the employer submits a request for compensation under the partial activity scheme.

-First step: the request for authorization from the Direccte
+First step: applying for authorization from the Direccte

-First step: you must first justify your request by one of the following reasons:
+First step: you must first justify your request with one of the following reasons:

 - Supply difficulties